Traits

 • Minimum: A spotted white patch visible on the top third of the hindquarters.

 • Maximum: Spotted white that covers the hindquarters and barrel as far forward as the withers.
-May affect the legs in irregular strips/patches or cause irregular face markings.
+May affect the legs in irregular strips/patches or cause irregular white markings.
 The base coat will show on the face, neck, chest, and shoulders.

 Sabino is a white marking that spreads from the underside of the body, specifically from three areas: the throat, the elbow area, and the stifle area.

 Sabino has jagged, speckled edges.
-Minimal Sabino has crisp, clear edges, but higher-coverage Sabino causes Roan-like lightening and gradual edges.
+Minimal Sabino has crisp, clear edges,

 As Sabino spreads, it remains more dense/extensive on the underside of the body.